luweiguo511/BankSwitch/README.md

 ## Usage
 ### Connecting with EFR Connect App
-With the EFR Connect App, connect to the device and view the sensor data that is sent from the EFR32BG22 device (via notification).
+20. With the EFR Connect App, connect to the device and view the sensor data that is sent from the EFR32BG22 device (via notification).

 <img src="https://github.com/silabs-DenverL/ADCxSyncCapture/blob/master/EFR_Connect_1.png"/>
 Note: If there are many Bluetooth device around.
-You may try to get the ID (Serial number) of the device via Simplicity Commander first.
+You may try to get the MAC of the device via Simplicity Commander (Serial number) first.
 You may also change the device name in GATT configure and use that to know what device you should connect to.
 Or filter thee scanning via RSS strength and other.

 <img src="https://github.com/silabs-DenverL/ADCxSyncCapture/blob/master/Commander.png"/>
 <img src="https://github.com/silabs-DenverL/ADCxSyncCapture/blob/master/UUID.png"/>

-Click the notify button (UUID that has 885D and 45DD)
+21. Click the notify button (UUID that has 885D and 45DD).

 <img src="https://github.com/silabs-DenverL/ADCxSyncCapture/blob/master/EFR_Connect_2.png"/>

-You should see the sensor data get updated regularly.
+22. You should see the sensor data get updated regularly.
 You could change the orientation of the Thunderboard to see this change.

 <img src="https://github.com/silabs-DenverL/ADCxSyncCapture/blob/master/EFR_Connect_3.png"/>